Rehabilitation expenses definition

 More Definitions of Rehabilitation expenses

-Rehabilitation expenses means the expenses or capital expenditures incurred in the rehabilitation, renovation, or redevelopment of the building site, including without limitations, the renovation or redevelopment of existing buildings and environmental remediation, but excluding the cost of acquiring the building site or the cost of personal property located at the building site.
+Rehabilitation expenses means the expenses or capital expenditures incurred in the rehabilitation, demolition, renovation, or redevelopment of the building site, including without limitations, the renovation or redevelopment of existing buildings, environmental remediation, site improvements, and the construction of new buildings and other improvements on the building site, but excluding the cost of acquiring the building site or the cost of personal property located at the building site.
 For expenses associated with a building site to qualify for the tax credit, the abandoned buildings on the building site must be either renovated or redeveloped.
-Rehabilitation expenses associated with a building site that increases the amount of square footage on the building site in excess of the amount of square footage of the buildings that existed on the building site as of the filing of the notice of intent to rehabilitate shall not be considered a rehabilitation expense for purposes of calculating the amount of the credit.
-Notwithstanding any other provision of this section, expenses for demolition, new construction, and site improvements shall not be considered a rehabilitation expense for purposes of calculating the amount of the credit.
+Rehabilitation expenses associated with a building site that increases the amount of square footage on the building site in excess of two hundred percent of the amount of square footage of the buildings that existed on the building site as of the filing of the notice of intent to rehabilitate shall not be considered a rehabilitation expense for purposes of calculating the amount of the credit.
+Notwithstanding any other provision of this section, demolition expenses shall not be considered a rehabilitation expense for purposes of calculating the amount of the credit if the building being demolished is on the National Register for Historic Places.

 Rehabilitation expenses means all reasonable expenses incurred for necessary psychiatric services, occupational therapy and such occupation training and retraining as may be reasonably necessary to enable the injured person to obtain suitable employment.